Criteria and Expectations

 Expectations and responsibilities if funded – the basic terms of a binding Agreement with MIME are as follows:

-- A binding Agreement between the project team and MIME will be negotiated with the MIME Chief Operating Officer (COO) and the Project Leader prior to receipt of funding.
+- A binding Agreement between the project team and MIME will be negotiated with the MIME Program Manager and the Project Leader prior to receipt of funding.
+All project team members need to sign the Agreement at commencement.

-- Emergent IP will be monitored by the COO of MIME with a view to IP protection if and when necessary.
+- Emergent IP will be monitored by the Program Manager of MIME with a view to IP protection if and when necessary.
+All project team members need to declare if they are bringing any background IP to the project.

 - Publications (including presentations such as conference talks/posters) of results arising from MIME funding are subject to protection of IP and approval from the MIME Executive.
 The terms of Publication will be negotiated in the Agreement.
 Publication rights will not be unduly or unnecessarily restricted.